 The officer presents a photo of Helga’s body- she’d been strangled and left on the banks.
 And the officer has seen this body and knows that Helga is dead.
 It doesn’t help that there’s snow dripping from Jakob’s shoes, so the notion of his wife having the same first name, yet different last name as a recently killed woman is a stretch.
 And the officer wants the truth.

 This is a true story.

 But enough about that.
-We transition to Minnesota, 2010, and enter a swanky office as Emmitt Stussy, played by Ewan McGregor, and his companion, Sy Feltz, played by Michael Stuhlbarg, speak with a third party, Buck Olander, played by Dan Willmott, about some complications.
+We transition to Minnesota, 2010, and enter a swanky office as Emmit Stussy, played by Ewan McGregor, and his companion, Sy Feltz, played by Michael Stuhlbarg, speak with a third party, Buck Olander, played by Dan Willmott, about some complications.
 The two have been trying to get in touch with someone, but haven’t even been able to leave a message.
 They just got a series of clicks and buzzers.

 So they thought they’d bring in Buck, since Buck vouched for him, but that’s it.
 Buck doesn’t know the guy, just vouched.
 He’s just an information conduit.
-Everything went great last year when Emmitt and Sy met the broker last year, guy by the name of Mr. Rick Ehrmantraut, and now the company is in the black.
-But when Emmitt called to arrange payback, just got clicks and buzzers.
+Everything went great last year when Emmit and Sy met the broker last year, guy by the name of Mr. Rick Ehrmantraut, and now the company is in the black.
+But when Emmit called to arrange payback, just got clicks and buzzers.
 And that’s a lot of money sitting on the books.